Lucky Duck (Duck food)

 Please notify me when this product is available:

-Feeding guide: For feeding on the ground (will not float).
+Feeding Guide: For feeding on the ground (will not float).
 Intended as an all year maintenance feed for ducks.
 Breeding ducks will need an additional protein source during breeding season.
 Feed approximately 150g per duck per day.
 Suitable for ducks from 8 weeks old.

 News